 So after all those lovely words, let’s get into the real business, and let me provide you with a short guide to some of the more common drinks, in order to simplify the situation.
 Be aware that, the list will be rated from the first to the last.

 Cognac is the traditional, almost clichéd, drink to have with cigars.
 This is largely because of timing – both were usually taken after meals, and so they naturally became linked.
 Arguably, there is no better drink to combine with a cigar after a meal.

 Port is a traditional partner for a great cigar.
-The sweetness and alcoholic power of vintage Port blends perfectly with a full-bodied smoke; even younger vintage Ports are appropriate because their strong tannins stand up to a spicy smoke.
-Nonvintage styles such as tawny Port also complement a cigar nicely because of the woody characteristics they acquire during long barrel aging.
+The sweetness and alcoholic power of vintage Port blend perfectly with a full-bodied smoke; even younger vintage Ports are appropriate because their strong tannins stand up to a spicy smoke.
+Nonvintage styles such as tawny Port also complement a cigar nicely because of the woody characteristics they acquire during long barrel ageing.